-A company-sponsored multi center phase 1b monotherapy trial evaluating lacutamab in relapsing KIR3LD2 expressing PTCL patients.
-This trial will recruit patients in the United States.
+A company-sponsored multi center Phase 1b monotherapy trial evaluating lacutamab in relapsing KIR3LD2 expressing PTCL patients is ongoing.
+This trial is recruiting patients in the United States and South Korea.
 Approximately 20 patients will be initially included in the study, and 20 more may be added based on safety and preliminary level of clinical activity.
 The primary endpoint is safety.
+Preliminary data is expected in H2 2023.

-Lacutamab is also being evaluated by LYSA, the Lymphoma Study Association, in an investigatorsponsored randomized phase 2 study in relapsed/refractory KIR3DL2 expressing PTCL patients, to evaluate lacutamab in combination with GemOx versus GemOx alone.
+Lacutamab is also being evaluated by LYSA, the Lymphoma Study Association, in an investigator-sponsored randomized Phase 2 study in relapsed/refractory KIR3DL2 expressing PTCL patients, to evaluate lacutamab in combination with GemOx versus GemOx alone.
 This study, named KILT (anti-KIR in T-Cell Lymphoma), aims to recruit 56 patients in Europe.
 The primary endpoint is clinical activity.